fengxinhhh/Cimi/README.md

-  patch          patch your new npm package minor          minor your new npm package major          major your new npm package
+  patch          patch your new npm package minor          minor your new npm package major          major your new npm package patchBeta      patch your new beta npm package minorBeta      minor your new beta npm package majorBeta      major your new beta npm package
   -h, --help     display help for command

   Tip: